AbortController with redux-thunk and redux-saga

 body: JSON.stringify(searchFilterParams),

-signal: abortController.signal, // Passing the abort signal to the request, so when we above call the `abortController.abort()` the request is cancelled
+signal: abortController.signal, // Passing the abort signal to the request so when we call `abortController.abort()` above the request is cancelled

 })